Christmas in Indonesia

 • Be a part of the National Christmas Celebration

-Indonesia has its own methods of marking the celebrations for this special day in unique traditions which vary from place to place.
-Here are some interesting ways in which Christmas the whole country celebrates Christmas.
+Indonesia has its own methods of marking the celebrations for this special day in unique traditions that vary from place to place.
+Here are some interesting ways in which the whole country celebrates Christmas.

 • Enjoy the Jakarta Christmas Celebration

-The traditions here have been going on for years, where the people go on a pilgrimage to visit the graves of their dead family members, after going to the church in the morning.
+The traditional Christmas festival in Indonesia is celebrated here for years, where the people go on a pilgrimage to visit the graves of their dead family members, after going to the church in the morning.
 They also visit people’s homes with traditional music playing and gather up people from the homes along the way.
-A kind of performer’s chain is formed, member of which sing and dance until every house in the area has been covered.
+A kind of performer’s chain is formed, members of which sing and dance until every house in the area has been covered.
 At the end of this, they gather at their relative’s homes where a unique white powder paint is used to color everybody’s face.
-This is considered as a sign of penitence and clemencyso that they can start their New Year without any past baggage.
+This is considered as a sign of penitence and clemency so that they can start their New Year without any past baggage.

 • Marvel at the Papua Christmas Celebration